Salmamohamedm/Jenkins-Pipeline-for-Application-Deployment/README.md

 > [!TIP]
 > You can further customize and extend these stages as per your project requirements, such as adding additional steps for testing, monitoring, or integrating with other systems.

+# Contributing
+Feel free to contribute to this Jenkins pipeline by suggesting improvements or submitting pull requests.